Samuelmagilocusts/Pi-Pico-HDMI-Arm-Assembly/README.md

 This allows me to remove the Pico from the board at the flip of a lever.
 The HDMI connecter was and is now on its own board with the same kind of reuseable wires attached to it.
 This enabled the HDMI connecter to be attached or detached as needed.

-##	Loading an image on the Pi Pico.
+##	Loading an image on the Pi Pico
 I wasn’t sure if the Raspberry Pi Pico was powerful enough to inhale video and exhale TMDS to a display fast enough.
 My guess was probably not.
 So, to start with I figured I may as well send one frame repeatedly as a starting point.
 So, I decided take an image I had, convert to 848/480, and export as a 24bit RGB .bmp photo that I would simply transfer to the Pico.
 However, there were several roadblocks in my way.
 First, a 24-bit .bmp image at that resolution ends up at about 1.2Mb but the Raspberry Pi Pico 2 has 520k of ram.
 This means even if we used 100% of the Pico’s available RAM, the Pico can’t even hold one frame in memory.
 This is a problem as you might imagine but ignoring it with a simple TODO and moving on, the second problem, the image takes forever to transfer!

 If transferring at a baud of 1mbps over UART (which is very fast for UART), it took about ten seconds to transfer the image to the Pico.
 This is way too long if I have any hope sending video at some point.
 But, once again, I lowered the scope of the project and settled for just an image to send to the monitor.